LesleyLai/digital-garden/content/Concepts/Astro.md

 aliases:
   - "#computing/webdev/ssg/astro"
 ---
-# Astro
+Astro is a static-site generator.

-A static-site generator.
-Astro use a template language `.astro` kind of similar to [[jsx|jsx]], though it separates a JavaScript-based "header" and the markup.
-Unlike
+It uses a template language `.astro`, which is kind of similar to [[jsx|jsx]], though it separates a JavaScript-based "header" and the markup.

-Everything in Astro are compiled to
+## Subtopics
 - [[./Astro component props|component props]]

 ## Upgrade Astro